DIY Vinegar Bed Bug Killer

 Vinegar for Bed Bug Bites

-While white vinegar is good for bed bug repellant, apple cider vinegar is what you should use to treat bed bug bites.
+While white vinegar is good for bed bug repellant, apple cider vinegar is what you should use to treat the bites.
 Most people report intense itching after being bitten.
-The high PH in white vinegar is too abrasive to treat itching.
+The low PH in white vinegar is too abrasive to treat itching.

 Apple cider vinegar is made from the fruit off the vine.
 An apple a day will keep the doctor away, and applying this type of vinegar will keep the itching away.